liferay/lexicon-site/src/pages/docs/patterns/stickers.md

 ![sticker 40x rounded](../../../images/Sticker40.jpg)

-Use it in sites to identify the user in a comment in comments portlet.
-Only rounded.
+Use the 40px size sticker to identify the user in a comment in the comments portlet in sites.
+This size is only rounded.

 ![metrics for sticker 40x rounded](../../../images/Sticker40Metrics.jpg)